Need more help?

 ERI downloads actual housing sales data from commercially available sources.
 Gasoline, consumables, medical care premium costs, and effective income tax rates are also just as accurate, and ERI research staff audit these sources with special area research projects.
 Again, what distinguishes ERI from other cost of living sources is that we attempt to provide an affordable in-house resource rather than an expensive consulting service.

 You can be using the software in just a few minutes.
-A credit card purchase from our website immediately permits download of the dataset.
-If you prefer to load from a DVD and pay from an invoice or by check, please call our Subscriber Services at 800.627.3697 (US/Canada) or 0800-894-800 (Europe) and you will receive your product(s) by mail, or by express delivery for an additional charge.
+A credit card purchase permits immediate access to the dataset.
+If you prefer to pay from an invoice or by check, please call our Subscriber Services at 800.627.3697 (US/Canada).

 Each annual software subscription is for a single user designated by the purchasing enterprise.
 The identity of each authorized licensed user must be registered with ERI.
 Multiple-user licenses are available for an additional licensing fee.